ashkan-pirmani/fl-kit/pages/fl_use_cases/fl_pipeline_flower.md

 ---
-title: Federated Learning Tutorial Hands on Experince
+title: Federated Learning Tutorial Hands on Experince Using Flower
 contributors: [Axel Faes, Ashkan Pirmani]
 search_exclude: false
+description: A hands-on tutorial for building and running a federated learning pipeline using the Flower framework and PyTorch, covering client, server, and utility scripts for practical FL experience.
 ---

 ## Introduction

 Welcome to this **hands-on tutorial** on Federated Learning (FL)!
 In this tutorial, you will gain practical experience in building and running a Federated Learning pipeline using the [Flower Framework](https://flower.dev/) and PyTorch.

 The tutorial consists of three main components: